2022 Tercera División RFEF play-offs: Format

-The eighteen qualifying teems will be drawn into nine single-leg neutral site matches to determine the final promotion spots.
+The eighteen qualifying teams will be drawn into nine single-leg neutral site matches to determine the final promotion spots.
 For the purposes of the draw, the qualifying teams will be placed into pots corresponding to their final regular-season position in their respective groups (i.e. second-place finishers will be placed in one pot, third-place finishers in another, and so on).
 Participants will then be drawn such as to pit the highest remaining teams against the lowest.
 When teams that achieved the same standings finish are drawn to face each other, the team drawn first will be designated the home team.

 In games ending in a draw at the end of regulation, an overtime period will be played.
 If the scores are still level at the end of the overtime period, the team that achieved a higher regular season finish will be crowned the winner (a penalty shootout will be held in matches between teams level on standings).

 All matches will be played in Las Rozas, 20 km northwest of Madrid, at the main field of the La Ciudad del Fútbol and at the nearby Campo Municipal Dehesa de Navalcarbón.